DataKind-DC/capital-nature-ingest/README.md

 ```

 4. Get the events:
-Before getting the events, you'll need to have a National Park Service API key.
-Get one [here](https://www.nps.gov/subjects/developer/index.htm).
-Then, add it as an environment variable called `NPS_KEY` or simply input it when prompted by the following script:
+Before getting the events, you'll need to have a National Park Service (NPS) API key and an Eventbrite API key.
+Get one for NPS [here](https://www.nps.gov/subjects/developer/index.htm) and for Eventbrite [here](https://www.eventbrite.com/platform/api).
+Then, add them as environment variables called `NPS_KEY` and `EVENTBRITE_TOKEN`, respectively.
+Or simply start the script and input them when prompted.

 ```bash
 python get_events.py